-Historical net tangible book value (deficit) per share as of September 30, 2022 \$ (0.93) Pro forma increase in net tangible book value per share as of September 30, 1.00 2022 attributable to the conversion of outstanding convertible notes, conversion pursuant to a subscription agreement, conversion of accounts payable and due to related parties, the issuance of shares pursuant to a strategic investment agreement and to new investors purchasing shares in this offering \$ 1.31 Pro forma as adjusted net tangible book value per share after this offering \$).38 Dilution per share to new investors in this offering \$ 3.62 public offering price of \$4.00 per share before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Assumed initial public offering price per share \$ 4.00 Historical net tangible book value (deficit) per share as of September 30, 2022 \$ (0.93) Pro forma increase in net tangible book value per share as of September 30, 2022 attributable to the conversion of outstanding convertible notes, conversion pursuant to a subscription agreement, conversion of accounts payable and due to related parties, the issuance of shares pursuant to a strategic investment agreement and to new investors purchasing shares in this offering \$ 1.34 Pro forma as adjusted net tangible book value per share after this offering \$ 0.41 Dilution per share to new investors in this offering \$ 3.59 69

+The following table summarizes, as of September 30, 2022, on a pro forma as adjusted basis as described above, the differences between the number of shares purchased from us, the total cash consideration and the average price per share paid to us by existing shareholders and by new investors purchasing shares in this offering, at the assumed initial public offering price of \$4.00 per share before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 As the table shows, new investors purchasing common shares in this offering will pay an average price per share substantially higher than our existing investors paid.

-The following table summarizes, as of September 30, 2022, on a pro forma as adjusted basis as described above, the differences between the number of shares purchased from us, the total cash consideration and the average price per share paid to us by existing shareholders and by new investors purchasing shares in this offering, at the initial

-Shares Pu ırchased Total Cons sideration Average Price Number Percent Amount Percent Per Share Existing shareholders 14,403,911 88% 14,058,974 65% \$ 0.98 New investors participating in this offering 1,875,000 12% 7,500,000 35% 4.00 Total 16,278,911 100% 21,558,974 100% \$ 1.32
+Shares Po Shares Purchased Total Consideration Number Percent Amount Percent Average Price Per Share Existing shareholders 14,370,864 88% 13,980,207 64% \$ 0.97 New investors participating in this offering 2,000,000 12% 8,000,000 36% 4.00 Total 16,370,864 100% 21,980,201 100% \$ 1.34